judaicadh/judaicadh/collections/_work/judaica-americana.md

 ---
 The [**Digital Second Edition of Judaica Americana**](https://singermanja2.exhibits.library.upenn.edu/), an Omeka bibliographic database, draws from Robert Singerman’s Judaica Americana, a bibliography chronicling American Jewish book production until 1900.
 Visitors can search the [database’s](https://singermanja2.exhibits.library.upenn.edu/) 9,600+ bibliographic entries for author, language, holding institution, and various tags, as well as find open-access links to digitized Jewish monographs, serials, and periodicals.

-Robert Singerman [donated to the Penn Libraries](https://judaicadh.library.upenn.edu/blog/2019-10-30-explore-judaica-americana/) the draft of the full text and copyright to his revised second edition of Judaica Americana, the award-winning, magisterial two-volume bibliography of American Jewish publications before 1900.
+Robert Singerman [donated to the Penn Libraries](https://judaicadh.library.upenn.edu/blog/2019-10-30-explore-judaica-americana/) the draft of the full text and copyright to his revised second edition of *Judaica Americana*.
 Singerman’s first edition, issued in 1990 in two volumes, was sponsored by the Center for the Study of the American Jewish Experience, Hebrew Union College-Jewish Institute of Religion, and published by Greenwood Press as part of the Bibliographies and Indexes in American History.
-In it, Singerman identified just over 6,500+ monographic and serial publications, presented with meticulous bibliographical descriptions, classification explanations, and holdings information, i.e., the names of collections where copies are known to be held.
-His bibliography authoritatively chronicles American Jewish book production from the 17th century to the beginning of the twentieth century.
+In the first edition, Singerman cataloged just over 6,500+ monographic and serial publications and presented each with meticulous bibliographical descriptions, classification explanations, and holdings information (i.e., the names of collections where copies are known to be held).

+*Judaica Americana* authoritatively chronicles American Jewish book production from the seventeenth century to the beginning of the twentieth century.
 The second edition contains an additional 3,000 entries.
-Taken as a whole, Singerman’s bibliography provides extensive and authoritative documentation of American Jewish communal activity and growth before 1901.
+Taken as a whole, Singerman’s bibliography provides extensive documentation of American Jewish communal activity and growth before 1901.

+Librarian Emeritus Singerman spent nearly three decades at the Price Library of Judaica at the University of Florida, where he grew an assortment of 24,000 unprocessed volumes to a fully-cataloged collection of over 85,000 volumes.
+For the second edition of *Judaica Americana*, the[Association of Jewish Libraries](https://jewishlibraries.starchapter.com/images/downloads/Awards/ajl_refbibcomm_pressrelease2020.pdf) awarded Singerman the 2020 Judaica Reference and Bibliography Lifetime Achievement Award.

-For the second edition, the [Association of Jewish Libraries](https://jewishlibraries.starchapter.com/images/downloads/Awards/ajl_refbibcomm_pressrelease2020.pdf) awarded Singerman the 2020 Judaica Reference and Bibliography Lifetime Achievement Award.
-His draft of the second edition, including a Supplements section, and two datasets based upon it, are now discoverable in [ScholarlyCommons](https://repository.upenn.edu/judaica_americana), the University of Pennsylvania’s open access institutional repository.
-All the files now are available to researchers, book trade specialists, genealogists, and bibliographers with the information they need to mine this invaluable resource.
-We are profoundly grateful to Robert Singerman, Emeritus University Librarian, University of Florida for entrusting us with his extraordinary work.
+Singerman’s draft of the second edition — including a Supplements section, and two datasets based upon it — are now discoverable in [ScholarlyCommons](https://repository.upenn.edu/judaica_americana/), the University of Pennsylvania’s open access institutional repository.
+All the files now are available to researchers, book trade specialists, genealogists, and bibliographers with all information needed to mine this invaluable resource.

+Judaica Digital Humanities is profoundly grateful to Robert Singerman for entrusting his extraordinary work to the Penn Libraries.

+### Resources

+-   Esten, Emily.
+“Digital Second Edition of Judaica Americana: A Bibliography of Publications to 1900” (forthcoming).
+Journal of Open Humanities Data 6, no. 1, (2020).

+-   We have a repository on ScholarlyCommons, University of Pennsylvania’s open access institutional repository, dedicated to resources for the project:

+    -   Esten, Emily. “[*Dataset for Judaica Americana: A Bibliography of Publications to 1900*](https://repository.upenn.edu/judaica_americana/2)”.
+Scribes of the Cairo Geniza, Scholarly Commons, 2019.
+Web.

+    -   Esten, Emily. “[*Dataset for Union List of Nineteenth-Century Jewish Serials Published in the United States*](https://repository.upenn.edu/judaica_americana/3/)”.
+Judaica Americana, Scholarly Commons, 2020.
+Web.

+    -   Singerman, Robert. “[*Judaica Americana: A Bibliography of Publications to 1900*](https://repository.upenn.edu/judaica_americana/1)”.
+Judaica Americana, Scholarly Commons, 2019.
+Web.

+-   The Python scripts used in this project are maintained in a [*GitHub repository*](https://github.com/judaicadh/ja2-scripts), including:

+    -   Esten, Emily.
+“Extract\_singerman.py.” ja2-scripts, Github, accessed May 15, 2020, [*https://github.com/judaicadh/ja2-cleaning*](https://github.com/judaicadh/ja2-cleaning) DOI: 10.5281/zenodo.3894691

+    -   Enderle, Jonathan Scott. “tess.py.” ja2-scripts, Github, accessed May 15, 2020, [*https://github.com/judaicadh/ja2-cleaning*](https://github.com/judaicadh/ja2-cleaning).
+(Forked from its original repository) DOI: 10.5281/zenodo.3894691

+    -   Esten, Emily. “flip-index-headers.py.” ja2-scripts, Github, accessed May 15, 2020,[*https://github.com/judaicadh/ja2-cleaning*](https://github.com/judaicadh/ja2-cleaning) DOI: 10.5281/zenodo.3894691

+    -   Esten, Emily. “extract-singerman-serials.py.” ja2-scripts, Github, accessed May 15, 2020, [*https://github.com/judaicadh/ja2-cleaning*](https://github.com/judaicadh/ja2-cleaning) DOI: 10.5281/zenodo.3894691